 4 cups chocolate chips

 Option: Add 1/2 cup cocoa and 2 cups of white chips to half of the dough.

 Cream butter, sugars, eggs and vanilla.
 Sift dry ingredients and add to creamed mixture.
 Stir in chips.
 Roll into 1" balls and bake at 350° F for 10 minutes or until edges begin to brown.

 Whether your spouse appreciates fresh homemade cookies like mine, or something else like having their car cleaned or taking a day off of work just to hang out with each other, find a way to speak to them in your language.
-I appreciate love languages and that people have those specific things that speak love to them stronger than anything else, but I also believe that we can appreciate each of the five love languages in one way or another.
-Gifts is at the bottom of my list, but I know that there are certain things that I have on my wishlist that I would be thrilled to get spontaneously, and I love gifts that are well thought out and centered around my love languages.
-Our first Christmas, Joe gave me a bunch of things, things that I could have easily bought for myself, but I loved that he got them for me because he had thought through each item carefully and had a specific reason for gifting it to me.
+I appreciate love languages and that people have those specific things that speak love to them stronger than anything else, but I also believe that we all enjoy being loved with each of the five love languages in one way or another.
+Gifts is at the bottom of my list, but I know that there are certain things that I have on my wishlist that I would be thrilled to get spontaneously, and I love gifts that are well thought out and centered around my love language.

 Think through the five love languages; quality time, acts of service, physical touch, gift, and words of affirmation, and come up with two or three things for each that you know your spouse appreciates.
 Use that list, along with the things that you have already been doing to show your spouse that you care, that they are a priority to you and that you are thinking about them often.
 Then watch to see how happy your small gestures make them.
 Those little moments of intentionality can go a long way.